farazahmadi/academic-hugo/content/project/airline-segment/index.md

 ---
-title: Customrs Segmentation of the airline data
+title: Customer Segmentation of the Airline Data
-summary: Find the best segmentation model
+summary: Finding the best segmentation model among customers in a survey conducted by an airline

 tags:
 - R
-- kmeans
+- k-means
 - random-forest
 - logistic-regression
 - segmentation